Wisconsin has specific child support guidelines that determine the amount of child support a parent is required to pay. The amount may depend on:

 Shared placement: The courts use a more complex formula, including looking at the incomes of both parents, to determine an appropriate amount based on your specific placement plan.

-The state regulations are applied strictly, but if a change in finances creates a hardship for the parent responsible for child support, the parties may return to the courts and request a change to the support agreement.
+The state regulations typically are applied strictly, but if a change in finances occurs, a party may return to the courts and request a change to the support agreement.

 Child support is payable until a child turns 18 years of age, or if still in high school at that point, either turns 19 or completes high school, whichever comes first.
 There is no obligation to make college payments.

-However, if both parents want college to be considered in the plan, they can come up with their own agreement and bring it before the court for approval.
-Once this plan is approved by the court has the power to enforce the amount either parent should fail to honor his/her part of the agreement.
+However, if both parents want college to be considered in the plan, they can reach an agreement and bring it before the court for approval.
+Once this plan is approved by the court, the court has the power to enforce the terms if either parent should fail to honor his/her part of the agreement.